marcan/qsw-tools/README.md

 If you've done all of the above, the switch should be reasonably secure (root SSH with your own password only, local CLI requires login with your own password as all users).

 **Update**: As of firmware 1.3.2.1458627 all of the above still applies, except the ability to create users through the web API POST has been removed (passwords can still be changed).
 The user database can still be manually edited through root SSH access (`/usr/local/bin/users`), but it is a semi-binary file.
 For now, the file can be copied from another switch that already has an extra privilege level 15 user.
 Reverse engineering the password hashing and checksum stuff TBD.

+Note: Firmware updates seem to reset the `/etc/firewall.user` file (which disables SSH and any other services listed there, requiring re-enable of SSH via serial console and then editing to restore) but do not reset any of the other hacks.